fvommaro/MechaCar_Statistical_Analysis/README.md

 Another Key part of ANOVA is that it splits the independent variable into 2 or more groups.
 For example, one or more groups might be expected to influences the dependent variable while the other group is used as a control group, and is not expected to influence the dependent variable.

-The categories thar should be tested are:
+The categories that should be tested are:
 - city and highway fuel efficiency
 - maintenance cost
 - safety rating